Copyright © Erik Hollnagel 2022

 Goals-Means Task Analysis (GMTA).
 In retrospect this is probably a kind of precursor to FRAM in the sense that it describes a principle for systematically identifying functions and their prerequisites.

 Phenotypes and genotypes (of erroneous actions).
 This was an early (and futile) attempt to get rid of "human error" as a concept - and certainly as a cause.
 It resulted in a couple of papers in the early 1990s.
 More important is, however, an unpublished position paper for a NATO ASI on Human Error (1983).
 The book from the NATO ASI wrote this about the position paper.
-Much has happened since then, as nicely summarised here: https://doi.org/10.1080/00140139.2021.1953615
+Much has happened since then, as nicely summarized here: https://doi.org/10.1080/00140139.2021.1953615

 Sic transit ...